Spinal Deformities Treatment

 Scoliosis: Scoliosis is the most common type of Spinal Deformity.
 It refers to a sideways curvature of the spine that occurs most often during the growth spurt just before puberty.

-Kyphosis: Kyphosis is characterized by a rounded upper back that looks abnormal.
+Kyphosis: Kyphosis is characterised by a rounded upper back that looks abnormal.
 In this condition, the shoulders round forward, the head juts out, and the torso appears to slouch.

 Lordosis: Lordosis or swayback occurs as a side effect of Kyphosis.
 The spine of a patient with significant lordosis curves significantly inward at the lower back.